chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/cineplex.md

 ![This is an image](../img_repo/CP.IMG.19.png){:width="500" height="250" loading="lazy"}

 ## TAKEAWAYS
-**Impact:** The final prototype has received positive feedback, and the usability study indicates that the app's design is capable of meeting the user's needs.
+**Impact:** The final prototype has received positive feedback, and the usability study indicates that the website's design is capable of meeting the user's needs.

 **One quote from peer feedback:** *“Looks good for a Hi-Fi!
 Keep up the good work.”*